serverless-nextjs/serverless-next.js/README.md

 ### Features

 The following shows all supported features or planned features.
+If the checkbox is ticked, it means that the feature is supported.
+Otherwise, it is likely not supported yet or currently in planning or in implementation stage.
+Please refer item's description for specific details.

 Is there a feature that you want but is not yet supported?
 Please open a [new issue](https://github.com/serverless-nextjs/serverless-next.js/issues/new?assignees=&labels=&template=feature_request.md&title=) to let us know!

 - [x] [Server side rendered pages at the Edge](https://github.com/zeit/next.js#fetching-data-and-component-lifecycle).
       Pages that need server side compute to render are hosted on Lambda@Edge.
 The component takes care of all the routing for you so there is no configuration needed.
 Because rendering happens at the CloudFront edge locations latency is very low!